babybuddy/babybuddy/docs/user-guide/managing-users.md

 A caregiver can:

-- view children, timers, feedings, diaper changes and sleep entries;
+- view children, timers, feedings, diaper changes, sleep entries, medication, temperature, weight, notes and tummy time;
-- add and edit feedings, diaper changes, sleep entries and timers, through both the web interface and the API;
+- add and edit feedings, diaper changes, sleep entries, timers, medication, temperature, weight, notes and tummy time, through both the web interface and the API;
-- open the child dashboard, the timeline and the feeding, sleep and diaper change reports.
+- open the child dashboard, the timeline and the reports for those entry types.

 A caregiver cannot:

 - delete any entry;
-- see or record medication, temperature, growth (height, weight, BMI, head circumference), notes, pumping or tummy time, in lists, on the dashboard, in the timeline or in reports;
+- see or record pumping, height, BMI or head circumference, in lists, on the dashboard, in the timeline or in reports;
-- manage users, change site settings or reach the database admin area.
+- manage children, tags, users, change site settings or reach the database admin area.

+The group is a starting point, not a fixed role.
+A caregiver is an ordinary Django user, so the permissions can be extended per user afterwards — grant the ones the group does not include, such as pumping or the growth measurements — from the database admin area at `/admin/`, where Django's built-in permission picker lives.
+The granularity is **additive only**: Django has no per-user deny, so an individual can be given more than the group, not less.
+Take a permission away from one caregiver and it either stays granted through the group or has to be removed for everybody.

+The group itself is only populated at migration time, so editing the group applies to users who migrate afterwards; per-user permissions are the direct way to give one caregiver more than the default.

 !!! warning "The role is not limited to one child"